top of page

 bio.

-Neel Bhattacharjee (b.1998) is a seeker who operates from the vantage point of catharsis and synthesis.
+Neel Bhattacharjee (b.1998) is a visual practitioner who operates from the vantage point of catharsis and synthesis.
 Primarily working with still and moving images, Neel’s practice is a deep inquiry into "qualia"—the ineffable, subjective experience of what it feels like to "be," whether human or otherwise.

 In 2024, he was a student at the International Summer Academy of Fine Arts in Salzburg, Austria, where he exhibited his work in the "Open Studios #1" student group show at the Hohensalzburg Fortress.